 - Hover over Plugins in the left-hand menu, then click Add New.

-- In the Search box, type in w3 total cache and click on Search Plugins.
+- In the Search box, type in w3 total cache and select Install Now.

 - Scroll down the general settings page ensuring that each main section is enabled.